fluxcd/flagger/docs/gitbook/usage/appmesh-progressive-delivery.md

 Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler (HPA), then creates a series of objects (Kubernetes deployments, ClusterIP services, App Mesh virtual nodes and services).
 These objects expose the application on the mesh and drive the canary analysis and promotion.
-The only App Mesh object you need to creat by yourself is the mesh resource.
+The only App Mesh object you need to create by yourself is the mesh resource.

 Create a mesh called `global` in the `appmesh-system` namespace: